Health Benefits of Ginger

 - 1.8 g protein

-These components make ginger vitamins benefits truly impressive, helping improve everything from immunity to skin health.
+Therefore, these components make ginger’s vitamin profile truly impressive.
+As a result, it can help improve everything from immunity to skin health.

 1. Boosts Immunity

 Ginger is loaded with antioxidants and vitamins that support the immune system.
-It helps the body fight off infections like the common cold and flu—one of the top about ginger benefits.
+In turn, it helps the body fight off infections like the common cold and flu.
+Furthermore, its warming properties can promote circulation, which supports faster recovery from illness.

 2. Improves Digestion

 Ginger helps break down food and stimulates the release of digestive enzymes.
-If you suffer from bloating, indigestion, or an upset stomach, ginger can be a natural solution.
+Therefore, it supports better digestion.

 3. Reduces Gas and Bloating